jadeh2/Data100/proj2.md

 # Data Fundamentals (Project 2)

 To create this plot, I had to first obtain data from the Federal Census Bureau using an application program interface (API).
-Then I had to bind and convert the data to a long format adn plot it using ggplot.
+Then I had to bind and convert the data to a long format and plot it using ggplot.
 The data shows the populaiton of the states in the USA according to the years 2000, 2010, and 2014.

 ## Part 1